-2. Go to Travel.state.gov site for the specific guidelines.
-On the site, you will also find the “photo tool.”
-You can upload your chosen shot and zoom your photo in and out to fit the “green” guide (see photo below) of where your head should be and then simply crop it there and save it.
+Or you can use the “photo tool.”
+You can upload your chosen shot and zoom your passport photo in or out to fit the “green” guide (see photo below) of where your head should be and then simply crop it there and save it.
 No measuring necessary!

-- OR, my choice, and the best/cheapest option is to simply download the photo grid right to your computer and print it out yourself.
-Or in my case, since I got rid of my printer to simplify things, I easily saved it to a flash drive and walked over to my CVS and printed it out there for about 20 cents!
+- OR, my choice, and the best/cheapest option is to simply download the photo grid right to your computer for free and print it out yourself.
+In my case, since I got rid of my printer to simplify things, I easily saved it to a flash drive and walked over to my local CVS drugstore and printed it out there for about 20 cents!
 Boom.

 Voila!
 Four passport photos for less than 50 cents.
 And so much less than what you’d pay for the two you get at the drugstore.